picturae/openSeadragonIiifEyes/README.md

 # openSeadragonIiifEyes

 openSeadragonIiifEyes exposes the genuine colordata of images to your IIIF served openseadragon  display, to serve scientific purposes.
-Unlike other eyedroppers, it samples the image and reads color value from there without color correction.
+Unlike other eyedroppers, it samples the image and reads color value from there without the browser doing recalculations or corrections.

 ## Install